Oberdorff History, Family Crest & Coats of Arms

 The surname Oberdorff was first found in Hesse-Nassau, now Wiesbaden, until 1866 a sovereign duchy, is now part of Prussia, where the name emerged in mediaeval times as one of the notable families of the region.
 From the 13th century the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.

-Important Dates for the Oberdorff family
+Early History of the Oberdorff family

 This web page shows only a small excerpt of our Oberdorff research.
 Another 108 words (8 lines of text) covering the years 1522, 1574, 1621, 1776, and 1790 are included under the topic Early Oberdorff History in all our PDF Extended History products and printed products wherever possible.